Triangle Summer Movie Deals for Families

 • Marquee Cinemas

-Beginning Monday, August 11 at 10 a.m., the Wake Forest Renaissance Centre will host G and PG movies on the second Monday morning of each month.
-Movies are free and open to the public.
+The Wake Forest Renaissance Centre hosts G and PG movies on the second Monday morning of each month at 10:30 a.m.
+Movies are free and open to the public, and concessions are available for purchase.
+Find more information online here.

 • Family Movie Night

-Select Fridays at 8:30 p.m at the Zebulon Community Center.
+Second Friday of each month at 7 p.m. at the Zebulon Community Center.
 Children must have a parent/guardian present.
 Call 919-823-0432 for movie titles and visit the Town of Zebulon website for more information.

 • Summer Movie Express

-From June 18 to Aug., participating movie theaters will feature kid-friendly G or PG rated movies Tuesday and Wednesday mornings at 10 a.m. for $1.
-Triangle locations include Beaver Creek Stadium 12 in Apex, White Oak Stadium 14 in Garner, and Brier Creek Stadium and North Hills Stadium 14 in Raleigh.
+Participating movie theaters will feature kid-friendly G- or PG-rated movies Tuesday and Wednesday mornings at 10 a.m. for $1.
+Triangle locations include Beaver Creek Stadium 12 in Apex, White Oak Stadium 14 in Garner, Crossroads Stadium 20 in Cary, and Brier Creek Stadium and North Hills Stadium 14 in Raleigh.
 Click to see the Summer Movie Express schedule.

 • Poppy's Summer Movie Magic